 Trial size 4.8oz - makes 6lbs. of finished food

 12oz pouch - makes 15lbs. of finished food

 2lb pouch - makes 40lbs. of finished food

 5lb pouch - makes 100lbs of finished food

 The average adult cat (weighing 9-12lbs) will require about 1/4lb (1/2 cup) of food per day.

 All products are made fresh weekly and the shelf life is one year for cat food (if stored in a cool, dry place).
 The shelf life can be extended to 1 1/2 years if the product is stored in the fridge or freezer.

 *Holistic Veterinarian Approved

 Egg yolk, calcium lactate, grass fed beef liver powder, gelatin, whey protein isolate, psyllium husks, EFA from fish oil, taurine, kelp, Vitamin B complex.

 The ingredients we use to make Better in the Raw for Cats are without exception of human grade quality.
 All materials are 100% natural, and no preservatives, colours, or other artificial additives are used.
-None of our ingredients are sourced from China.

 Makes a 3lb. batch: (12 - 1/2 cup servings)